Charles Daniel Tenney

 Charles Daniel Tenney (June 29, 1857 – March 14, 1930) was an American educator and diplomat to China.
-He was the first President of Peiyang University in Tientsin (Tianjin), China from 1895 through 1906 and acted as Secretary of the Tientsin Provisional Government from 1900 to 1902.
-After ending his service to the Chinese Government, Tenney served as Secretary to the American Legations in Peking (Beijing) and Nanking (Nanjing).
+He was the first President of Peiyang University in Tianjin, China from 1895 through 1906 and acted as Secretary of the Tientsin Provisional Government from 1900 to 1902.
+After ending his service to the Chinese Government, Tenney served as Secretary to the American Legations in Beijing (Peking) and Nanjing (Nanking).